ahmadfajar/vue-mdbootstrap-docs/src/docs/components/combobox.md

 ## Images or Avatars Support

 The ListBox supports displaying images or avatars.
-Use `show-image` property to enable this option and define the `imageField` value in the data source.
-By default, `imageField` value is set to `image`.
+Use `show-image` property to enable this option and define the value of property `imageField` in the data source.
+By default, the value of property `imageField` is set to `image`.

 :::demo
 ```html